 This mode is a tricky one when the subject moves position as you have to reset and adjust the power level to maintain the correct exposure.
 But in the case of a subject that barely moves, manual flash is a handy one to leverage as you will notch up both a consistent exposure and a consistent white balance.

 The major problem you will encounter while using fill flash is when ambient light is behind the subject.
 This will result in a silhouette- a dark shape of the image that you will view.
-When you are using the auto-mode, the camera is likely to detect the superfluous amount of light coming into the camera and thinks the flash is redundant.
-But in fact, you require to use flash.
-You may think using flash can botch the photo exposure but the output comes out far better than expected.
+When you are using the auto-mode, the camera is likely to detect the superfluous amount of light coming into the camera and think the flash is redundant.

 For example, snapping a scene amid sunlight may not always require you to leverage flash but yet produce magnificent outcomes.
-On the contrary, if you intend to capture someone or something in a relatively scanty light, you have to avail flash to focus and brighten your subject or the entire scene.
+On the contrary, if you intend to capture someone or something in a relatively scanty light, you have to use flash to focus and brighten your subject or the entire scene.

-So, before you make use of this method, you should have the idea of a scene, how much light is required for the correct exposure, what should be the ratio of the flash in a combination of other lights.
+So, before you make use of this method, you should have an idea of a scene, how much light is required for the correct exposure, and what should be the ratio of the flash in a combination of other lights.
 As a whole, if you encounter a situation that demands the use of a flash to shoot the scene splendidly, you should confidently leverage the fill flash.